GoUpNumber/gun.fun/src/bet/offer.md

 This includes taking the offer **after the outcome of the bet is already known** i.e. cheating.
 You must protect yourself against this by [canceling](./cancel.md) the offer before a malicious proposer can take advantage of this.

+### Privacy

+Your offer should be indistinguishable from random gibberish to anyone but the proposer.
+This doesn't mean you have to post your offer publicly.
+In practice it's better to send the proposer a direct message with your offer unless you are trying to advertise the fact that you are using `gun` for your own satisfaction.

 ### Choosing a fee

-In general you should use a low fee for your offer.
+In general you should use a low fee for your offer unless you are betting very close to the event.
 Proposers will generally not discriminate based on the fee and would rather you put as much value in the bet as possible.
-As long as the fee is high enough so the proposer is confident it will confirm before the event transpires it shouldn't matter.

 ## Options

 ### `-m, --message <message>`